pub struct Os {

 pub fn parser(input: &mut &str) -> ModalResult<Self>

-in a string slice.
+Recognizes an Os in a string slice.

-and image_version
+version_id, variant_id, image_id and image_version components.

 §Errors